 2. Their Identities

 The psalm begin in verse 1 with a description of what the righteous man is not: he is not like the wicked man.
 What marks distinguish the righteous from the wicked?

 First, their counselors are different.
-The wicked takes pleasure is the company of ungodly counselors – the wicked, the sinners, and the scoffers.
-In contrast, the righteous man delights in the unfailing counsel of God’s word.
+The wicked takes pleasure in the company of ungodly counselors – the wicked, the sinners, and the scoffers.
+In contrast, the righteous man delights in the unfailing counsel of God’s word: